michael-franke/michael-franke.github.io/oberseminar/index.md

 ### Past talks

 ---------------- ----------------------------------------------------
+July 31, 2017\   <span style = "color:firebrick">Ciyang Qing</span> (Stanford)\

+&nbsp;\          "Unifying three Mandarin 'dou' constructions"\

+&nbsp;\          <span style = "color:gray">In Mandarin Chinese, _dou_ is a versatile focus-sensitive particle.
+I will discuss three types of _dou_ constructions: (i) the scalar _lian ... dou_ construction, in which the focused constituent must appear to the left of _dou_, (ii) the universal _wh ... dou_ construction, in which the focused wh-constituent also must appear to the left of _dou_, and (iii) the _dou ... wh_ exhaustive question construction, in which the focused wh-constituent must appear to the right of _dou_.
+I will propose a semantics of _dou_ that operates on a two-dimensional Roothian system to derive the exhaustive question reading, and show that the restrictions on the order between the focused constituent and the particle _dou_ follow from this semantics of _dou_.</span>

+&nbsp;\          &nbsp;\

 July 17, 2017\   <span style = "color:firebrick">Robert D. Hawkins</span> (Stanford)\

 &nbsp;\          "Convention-formation in iterated reference games"\